tauri-apps/tauri/.github/RELEASING.md

 It can be configured in [`.changes/config.json`](../.changes/config.json) which includes how each package should be published step by step.

-Some packages can't be published directly using `covector` as it requires to be built on a matrix of platforms such as `tauri-cli` prebuilt binraies which is published using using [publish-cli-rs.yml](./workflows/publish-cli-rs.yml) and `@tauri-apps/cli` native Node.js modules which is published using using [publish-cli-js.yml](./workflows/publish-cli-js.yml) both of which are triggered after `covector` has created a github release for both of them, see `Trigger @tauri-apps/cli publishing workflow` and `Trigger tauri-cli publishing workflow` steps in [covector-version-or-publish.yml](./workflows/covector-version-or-publish.yml)
+Some packages can't be published directly using `covector` as it requires to be built on a matrix of platforms such as `tauri-cli` prebuilt binraies which is published using [publish-cli-rs.yml](./workflows/publish-cli-rs.yml) and `@tauri-apps/cli` native Node.js modules which is published using using [publish-cli-js.yml](./workflows/publish-cli-js.yml) both of which are triggered after `covector` has created a github release for both of them, see `Trigger @tauri-apps/cli publishing workflow` and `Trigger tauri-cli publishing workflow` steps in [covector-version-or-publish.yml](./workflows/covector-version-or-publish.yml)